 Swallow

-The group lived together in the “big red house” on the corner of Commonwealth Ave and Center Street in Newton for several years where they wrote and rehearsed on a daily basis when not on the road.
-“The Swallow House” buzzed with music and became a hub for local musicians.
-It wasn’t unusual for Boston based musical icons like James Montgomery or Jeff Baxter to drop by at 2 a.m. to hang out and jam.
+The group lived together in a big red house on the corner of Commonwealth Ave and Center Street in Newton for several years where they wrote and rehearsed on a daily basis when not on the road.
+“The Swallow House,” as it soon became known, buzzed with music and was a hub for local musicians.
+It wasn’t unusual for Boston-based musical icons like James Montgomery and Jeff “Skunk” Baxter to drop by well after midnight following a gig and jam until dawn.

 Published On: March 11, 2017